geoserver/geoserver/doc/en/user/source/community/cog/index.rst

 You just need to replace UPPER CASE words with lower case words and underscores with dots.
 So, the value for Maximum HTTP requests can be specified by setting either a ``IIO_HTTP_MAX_REQUESTS`` Environment variable or a ``iio.http.max.requests`` Java System Property alternatively (Environment variables are checked first).

 By default, when accessing a COG, a first chunk of 16 KB is read in attempt to parset the header so that the reader will know offset and length of the available tiles.
-When dealing with big files, there might be the case that the whole header won't fit in the first chunk so additional reads (chunks of the same size) will be progressively made to complete the parsing.
+When dealing with files hosting many tiles, it might happen that the whole header won't fit in the first chunk.
+In this case additional reads (chunks of the same size) will be progressively made to complete loading the header.
 A ``it.geosolutions.cog.default.header.length`` System Propery can be configured to set the length (in bytes) of the reading chunk.

 Current Limitations